 Try new things.

 Try not to stick with what you know.
 Remember comfort zones can be gently nudged with amazing results.
 Even something as simple as a new route home from work.
 Keep an element of new in your life and challenge the belief that you can only feel safe and secure with the familiar.
 Try something small every day and work your way up to bigger life changes.

 Hand over the reins to someone else and go with the flow.
 Letting go of control and the need to know might feel challenging to begin with so choose someone you trust.
 Pay attention to any fearful thoughts arising and sit with them without attempting to control.
 Tell yourself you are safe and enter into the experience with mindful participation.
 Really engage all senses and you will begin to relax into the present moment without thinking about the next step.

 Do the unexpected.

 Get up in the morning and go somewhere without forethought or planning.
 Phone a friend and suggest a day trip or evening out on a whim.
 Hijack your routine with a change in plan.
-If this gets your heart beating out of your chest start with something seemingly small.
-Again, every time you do something and disprove the idea that you cannot cope you are expanding and growing.
+It this gets your heart beating out of your chest start with something seemingly small.

 Learn to listen to your intuition